MortalFaith/ObsidianBackupTwo/ObsidianBackup/Self-CS/The Missing Semester of Your CS Education/Lec.1.md

-mv allow you to change name and directory cp likewise rm - can follow a path to remove everything below them
+mv allow you to change name and directory cp likewise rm - can follow a path to remove everything below them rm can't remove a directory
+(but rmdir can)
+mkdir "My Photo"C